Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Main results

 The rest of the paper is organized as follows.
 In Section \ref{sec:preliminaries}, we introduce a few technical ingredients related to the model and useful for its analysis.
-Sections \ref{sec:deter-con}-\ref{sec:tree-elements}-\ref{sec:estim-random-op} are then devoted to the interpretation and the control of the successive terms involved in the central equation \eqref{equa-z-reno}.
-To be more specific, we start with \textit{fully deterministic} considerations about the control of $\ci_\chi\big(\Lambda \cdot z\big)$ and $\ci_\chi \cm(z,w)$ for $z,w$ in $X^b_c$ (Section~\ref{sec:deter-con}), then continue with \textit{stochastic} arguments towards the interpretation of $(\<Psi>,\<IPsi2>)$ (Section \ref{sec:tree-elements}), and finally conclude with a \textit{mixed deterministic/stochastic} analysis of the product terms $\ci_\chi \cm(z,\<Psi>),\ci_\chi \cm(\<Psi>,z)$, seen as random operators (Section \ref{sec:estim-random-op}).
+Sections \ref{sec:deter-con}-\ref{sec:tree-elements}-\ref{sec:estim-random-op} are then devoted to the interpretation and the control of the successive terms involved in the central equation~\eqref{equa-z-reno}.
+To be more specific, we start with \textit{fully deterministic} considerations about the control of $\ci_\chi\big(\Lambda \cdot z\big)$ and $\ci_\chi \cm(z,w)$ for $z,w$ in $Z^{s,b}$ (Section~\ref{sec:deter-con}), then continue with \textit{stochastic} arguments towards the interpretation of $(\<Psi>,\<IPsi2>)$ (Section \ref{sec:tree-elements}), and finally conclude with a \textit{mixed deterministic/stochastic} analysis of the product terms $\ci_\chi \cm(z,\<Psi>)$, $\ci_\chi \cm(\<Psi>,z)$, seen as random operators (Section \ref{sec:estim-random-op}).
+In the Appendix~\ref{AppenA} we gather the proofs of some deterministic results.

-Note that for the sake of clarity, we have postponed the proof of several of our technical moments estimates to the appendix of this paper.